cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 If Player 2 chooses Power Rangers, Player 2 earns $$ p*(0) + (1-p)*(3) = 3 - 3p $$

-We are trying to find a strategy that involves mixing between both options.
+We are trying to find a strategy that involves mixing between both options, a **mixed strategy**.
 A fundamental rule is that if you are going to play multiple strategies, then the value of each must be the same.
 Otherwise you would just pick one and stick with that.

-Therefore we can set these probabilities equal to each other, so
+Therefore we can set these values equal to each other, so

 $$ 2p = 3 - 3p $$